 Landlords are often unwilling to make repairs.
 Without a source of income from the rental property, most owners will be unable (or unwilling) to maintain it.
 For the tenant, however, the owner's disillusionment is beside the point when it comes to safe and secure rental housing, because in every state but Arkansas, landlords must maintain fit and habitable rental housing.
 How does a tenant enforce this right against a demoralized (and possibly broke) owner?

-The lender is not obligated to help.
 According to the Family Rider, the lender must apply the rent money to property management costs, including maintenance, before it applies the money to the unpaid mortgage.
 But the Rider explicitly does not obligate the lender to assume the maintenance duties of the owner.
 Unless there's a specific local or state law to the contrary, the lender's right to receive rent money doesn't turn that lender into the landlord for purposes of maintaining the property.

-If conditions seriously deteriorate to the point where the home is not fit to live in, tenants may find themselves stuck between an owner who has no ability to take care of business, and a lender who has no obligation to do so.
+If conditions seriously deteriorate to the point where the home is not fit to live in, tenants might find themselves stuck between an owner who has no ability to take care of business, and a lender who has no obligation to do so.

 But here is where things can get truly tricky: Rent withholding and repair-and-deduct work because they pressure owners to take care of repairs so that they can receive the rent.
 But banks are not familiar with property management and maintenance, and they have no legal obligation to maintain the property (the owner retains that duty).
-Not paying the bank is not likely to result in prompt attention to that leaking roof or broken water heater -- it's more likely to result in a notice to vacate or, particularly in situations where tenants survive the foreclosure, continued inattention until conditions deteriorate further.
+Not paying the bank is not likely to result in prompt attention to that leaking roof or broken water heater—it's more likely to result in a notice to vacate or, particularly in situations where tenants survive the foreclosure, continued inattention until conditions deteriorate further.

 In many cities, housing and health departments are charged with responding to unsafe and unsanitary conditions in rental housing.
 They typically have powers that range from ordering the owners to take care of business (under threat of contempt of court), to taking over the property altogether and running it until they've fixed the problems (and charging the owner for the privilege).

-Although these government agencies can, and should, still do their jobs, their intervention may be ineffective.
-The agencies will be dealing with an owner who has no resources to contribute (and who may even be impossible to locate), and a bank who has no legal duty to step up.
+Although these government agencies can, and should, still do their jobs, their intervention might be ineffective.
+The agencies will be dealing with an owner who has no resources to contribute (and who might even be impossible to locate), and a bank who has no legal duty to step up.
 Results will differ when the government takes over because the efficiency of local and state agencies varies tremendously.

 If you need to notify the landlord and bank of needed repairs to your rental, be as specific as possible.
 Nolo's eForm Tenant's Notice of Needed Repairs provides the format and instructions to make sure your demand is correct.